david-hernandez/drupal8-oop/2-Visibility-and-scope/README.md

 We aren't asking the `DateTime` class to store anything or create a new object.
 We ask it to do work, and return the result.

-**Before all the advanced students say anything about this not being one hundred percent true, and the ways you can make static methods and properties hold data and do fancy things, I know.
+**Before all the advanced students say anything about this not being completely true, and the ways you can make static methods and properties hold data and do fancy things, I know.
 But we're not aiming for a Masters degree in PHP here.
 Let's walk before we run.**